-Georgiou’s recent appointment has also been a part of Bitdefender’s broader strategy, as he shared the firm has been focusing on understanding the channel and building up staff headcounts in its regional headquarters in Melbourne.
+Georgiou’s recent appointment has also been a part of Bitdefender’s broader strategy, with the firm focusing on understanding the channel and building up staff headcount in its regional headquarters in Melbourne.

 “The first three months have been about understanding our channel community, appointing Nextgen as our sole distributor here in both Australia and New Zealand, and we've put we're now putting a focus into our enterprise play,” he said.